Open-Cascade-SAS/OCCT/dox/dev_guides/building/3rdparty/3rdparty_linux.md

 4. Run the installation process

    a.
-If you have permissions to write to /usr/include and /usr/lib directories then run the following command:
+If you have the permission to write into directories <i>/usr/include</i> and <i>/usr/lib</i>, run the following command:

           make install
    b.
-If you don’t have permissions to write to /usr/include and
-       /usr/lib directories then you need to modify the file FREEIMAGE_SRC_DIR/Makefile.gnu:
+If you do not have this permission, you need to modify file *FREEIMAGE_SRC_DIR/Makefile.gnu*:

       Change lines 7-9 from: